top of page

 The asylum received mainly chronic cases from Goodna.
 By the 1880s, it was accommodating more than 100 patients.

-As a result of the reorganization of mental health services in 1968, the institution was designated as a training centre for the intellectually disabled.
-It was renamed Challinor Centre and remodelled.
-In 1973 the original 1878 building was demolished and replaced by a substantially larger single-storey brick complex.
+As a result of the reorganisation of mental health services in 1968, the institution was designated as a training centre for the intellectually disabled.
+It was renamed the Challinor Centre and remodelled.
+In 1973, the original 1878 building was demolished and replaced by a substantially larger single-storey brick complex.
 Other new buildings included a canteen (1978), workshops (1979) and a staff development centre (1981).
-Attention was given to providing recreational facilities for residents and in 1978 a sporting oval was constructed on part of the site of the former farm.
+Attention was given to providing recreational facilities for residents, and in 1978, a sporting oval was constructed on part of the site of the former farm.
 It was renamed the Ipswich Hospital for the Insane in 1910.

 These building works and improvements were intended to forge a new identity for Challinor and make a distinction from its previous role as a lunatic asylum and mental hospital.
 This process also involved the demolition of buildings of the previous era where possible.

-Almost all evidence of farming activities including sheds and yards had been removed by the late 1970s.
-In 1973 Allison House (the former No 1 female ward) was demolished and a section of the nurse's quarters was demolished in 1981.
+Almost all evidence of farming activities, including sheds and yards,s had been removed by the late 1970s.
+In 1973, Allison House (the former No. 1 female ward) was demolished, and a section of the nurses' quarters was demolished in 1981.

 The former medical superintendent's residence was demolished in 1984 after being partially damaged by fire.

-Since the 1970s a program of normalization and deinstitutionalisation has seen a steady decline in the numbers in the centre.
+Since the 1970s, a program of normalisation and deinstitutionalisation has seen a steady decline in the numbers in the centre.

 Clients have been encouraged and assisted to move into community-based accommodation, and plans are at hand to close the centre totally.